cs107-rysr/cs107-FinalProject/doc/milestone1.md

 - As of now, we do not foresee having to deal with any patents or any other dependencies.
 - Since this project won’t contain an abundance of novel code (and, therefore, could be duplicated quite easily), we don’t mind letting others use it as they please.
 - Due to the small scale of the project, we are hoping to use a license which is similarly simple.
 The MIT license is the best match for our interests outlined above.

+## Feedback

+### Milestone 1

+   1) Couldn't read the mathematical equations as they didn't render
+	- Changed file to .ipynb for easier rendering
+   2) Referred to reverse mode incorrectly as backward mode
+	- Modified text to correct usage
+   3) Didn't include how users should install/download package
+	- Included more information about dependencies and included commands for users
+   4) Didn't discuss packaging of software
+	- Included basic process we will follow regarding building and uploading package